graphia-app/graphia-app.github.io/guide/section5/1_webassembly.md

 [https://web.graphia.app/?arguments=https://graphia.app/datasets/flower_005.gml](https://web.graphia.app/?arguments=https://graphia.app/datasets/flower_005.gml)

+#### File Sharing Websites

 Note that the resource link must be a direct link to the file in question.
 In particular sharing links as produced by sites such [Google Drive](https://drive.google.com/) are not suitable, as they end up on a landing page with a user clickable download button.
+Depending on the site in question there may still be a way to get a suitable direct file link, e.g. by right clicking the *Download* button and selecting *Copy Link Address*, or using a third party site that generates direct links from sharing links.
+The bottom line is that if the link can be pasted into a web browser and the download starts immediately, it should be suitable for Graphia.

 {% include guide-nav.html %}